cambridge-collection/cudl-viewer/README.md

 Ensure you have a recent JDK and version of Maven installed before continuing.

+### Database Setup

+See the [database setup](src/main/docs/database-setup.md) document for instructions on creating a Postgres database for use with CUDL Viewer.
+It also covers importing data and creating admin users.

 ### Setup

 Before running the Viewer, some setup and configuration is needed to obtain